RayYH/docker-deployments/README.md

 This repository contains a collection of sample configurations for apps and services, you can quickly setup services on your local machine. **Only works on MacOS for now, but can be easily adapted to other Unix-based systems.**

+## Prerequisites

+Docker runtime, I suggest using [OrbStack](https://docs.orbstack.dev) to install Docker and other tools if you don't have them installed.

 ## Generate Certs

 Use the [mkcert](https://github.com/FiloSottile/mkcert) to generate the certificates.